 (At this stage, consider applying for AATQB status)

 (At this stage apply for full AAT membership (MAAT))

 - If you get the Level 2 Certificate in Bookkeeping under your belt, this will provide you with some evidence of your knowledge of bookkeeping.
 For work experience, try contacting local charitable organisations to see if they want a treasurer or if their existing treasurer would like some help.
 You should obviously be applying for ‘paid jobs’ at this point too, as you will already have gained a very useful and well-recognised AAT qualification.

 - If you are not in work, contact a local recruitment agency to see if they can find you some temporary accountancy/bookkeeping work, e.g. maternity cover.

 - If you are in work then this isn’t going to be practical.
-In this case you probably need to persevere until you have completed the AAT Foundation Certificate in Accounting and/or the AAT Advanced Certificate in Bookkeeping.
+In this case, you probably need to persevere until you have completed the AAT Level 2 Certificate in Accounting and/or the AAT Level 3 Certificate in Bookkeeping.
 You have something more to “sell” at this stage.
 You have some very useful skills on your CV which will help with your work experience.